11 Psychological Factors of Dominant Culture on Mental Health

 Empowerment of the individual and the community.
 Understanding how culture affects mental health enables people to support culturally sensitive services and develop resilience within their own cultural contexts.

-Employees in mental health should receive ongoing training in cultural competency so they may understand about different cultural contexts and how they affect mental health.
+Employees in the mental health field should receive ongoing training in cultural competency to understand the diverse cultural contexts and their impact on mental health.

 Increasing the diversity of mental health professionals fosters connections between people with similar cultural backgrounds.

 Programs rooted in the community.
-Culturally sensitive mental health initiatives and materials created in collaboration with local communities can enhance access to care and promote well-being for a range of populations.
+Culturally sensitive mental health initiatives and materials developed in collaboration with local communities can enhance access to care and promote well-being for diverse populations.

 Strategies for Psychological Well-being